dmonllao/vim-IDE/README.md

 * Quick add echo "<cword>" based on the cursor line
 * (Don't be scared by the time it takes the first time you open a project file, is gathering the project references and is only the first time)

-By default the Vim-IDE mode is only automatically enabled when opening [supported languages](#fully-supported-languages) files, but it is easy to add more languages (read [Adding new languages](#adding-new-languages)" section for more info).
+By default the vim-IDE mode is only automatically enabled when opening [supported languages](#fully-supported-languages) files, but it is easy to add more languages (read [Adding new languages](#adding-new-languages) section for more info).

 Usage
 =====
 You should run Vim from your project root directory, all /my/project/root files will be parsed to get the available tags.

     cd /my/project/root
-    vim any/of/my/project/files.SUPPORTED-LANGUAGE
+    vim any/of/my/project/files.file

-Only a [few usual vim customisations](https://github.com/dmonllao/vim-IDE/blob/master/.vimrc) are available when using Vim to open unsupported languages files.
+A few [usual customisations](https://github.com/dmonllao/vim-IDE/blob/master/.vimrc) are available when using Vim to open not fully supported languages files.

 Requirements
 ============

-* Vim 7.3 and higher (not tested on lower versions)
+Vim 7.3 and higher (not tested on lower versions)

-* Ctags (or exhuberant Ctags) for project-scope tags, jump to definitions, auto-completion...
+(Optional) But really recommended, is to install ctags (project-scope tags, jump to definitions, auto-completion...) and cscope (list of tags uses).
+Vim should also be compiled with **--enable-cscope** option (you can just install vim-gtk package).

+    # Linux (apt-get)
+    sudo apt-get install ctags cscope vim-gtk

+    # OSx
+    brew install ctags cscope

-* For easy copy & paste to the system clipboard Vim should be compiled with **clipboard** support (vim-gtk package compiles Vim with clipboard support)
+(Optional) For easy copy & paste to the system clipboard, Vim should be compiled with **clipboard** support (also included in vim-gtk package).
-* For cscope support (list of tags uses) Vim should be compiled with **--enable-cscope** option (vim-gtk package compiles Vim with cscope support)

 Install
 =======

-Backup your **~/.vimrc** and your **~/.vim** if you want
+Backup your **~/.vimrc** and/or your **~/.vim** dir.

     cd ~/.vim
     git clone git://github.com/dmonllao/vim-IDE.git .